ardatan/graphql-mesh/.changeset/nasty-peas-worry.md

 "@graphql-mesh/mongoose": patch
 ---

-Use string interpolation for connection string
+Use string interpolation for connection string.
+Remove deprecated logger and loggerLevel options